 Brunette said the long wait didn’t bother him, but for many others, the long line was defeating.

-“I was about to leave, but I said, ‘No, let me stay,’” Ioeana Zapada said.
+“I was about to leave, but I said, ‘No, let me stay,’” Bethlehem resident Loeana Zapada said.

-Zapada felt lucky because she had work off for the day to vote.
+Zapada felt lucky because she had the day off from work to vote.

 She said when her kids were younger, she brought them to the polls.
 However, she has never waited as long as she did today.

-“Never in my wildest dreams did I ever think I would see this,” Sue Maure said.
+“Never in my wildest dreams did I ever think I would see this,” Bethlehem resident Sue Maure said.

-Maure, a Bethlehem resident, said she has never waited as long as she did today in past elections to vote, but the wait is important and worth it to her.
+Maure said she has never waited so long to vote in an election, but the wait was important and worth it to her.

 She used to live in Delaware County, Pennsylvania and said in the 30 years she’s been voting in the Lehigh Valley, the lines have never been as long as today.